-Parenting takes on a whole new set of complexities when you travel with young children.
+Parenting takes on a whole new set of complexities when you travel with toddlers and infants.
 Schedules, safety and discipline are re-examined because of time constraints and consideration for others.
 We’ve compiled some great tips that other parents with babies and toddlers have used to help them not just survive, but enjoy their time away from the everyday routine:

 It’s In the Bag